-The degeneration formula is a bit more complicated to write down in this case since there is a choice for the splitting of the domain curve into two parts, one for each component of $\tilde X$, and a choice of splitting $\mu$ at $p$.
-For each partition $g = g_1 + g_2 + \ell(\mu) - 1$ of $g$ there is a gluing map
+The degeneration formula is slightly more complicated to write down in this case since there is a choice for the splitting of the domain curve into two parts, one for each component of $\tilde X$, and a choice of splitting $\mu$ at $p$.
+For each partition $g = g_1 + g_2 + \ell(\mu) - 1$ of $g$, there is a gluing map

 gluing two curves along the last $\ell(\mu)$ markings